 Hand motions are the secrets to technique acquisition and experimentation.
 When watching a concert pianist, most technical hand motions are not discernible.
 They are too small and fast so that most of the visible motions are exaggerations or irrelevant to technique unless you know what to look for.
-The hand motions: parallel finger [(9) Parallel Sets (PSs), Conjunctions, Cycling, (21) Forearm Rotation, [(30) Thumb Under, Thumb Over, Glissando Motion, Pivoting, [(32) Arpeggio, Cartwheel Motion, Finger Splits], and wrist snap [(34) Fast Octaves, Small/Big Hands] have already been discussed rotated by rotation of the radius against the ulna; this causes the thumb to move more than the pinky, and is the main motion for playing the thumb.
-The downward rotation of the thumb is called pronation and the upward rotation is called supination.
+The hand motions: parallel finger [(9) Parallel Sets (PSs), Conjunctions, Cycling], (21) Forearm Rotation, [(30) Thumb Under, Thumb Over, Glissando Motion, Pivoting], [(32) Arpeggio, Cartwheel Motion, Finger Splits], and wrist snap [(34) Fast Octaves, Small/Big Hands] have already been discussed.